geraintpalmer/cm/chapters/session10.md

 In Python, libraries are packages of pre-written code that usually contain functions and objects that can be imported into your own code.
 They are usually very efficient implementations of algorithms, models and procedures.
 In general if there is a library that does something you yourself would like to implement, it is better to use the library as it is probably well written, veified and tests, and efficient.

-In this course you have already used some libraries, [Ciw](https://ciw.readthedocs.io/en/latest/) for simulating queueing systems, [scipy](https://www.scipy.org/scipylib/index.html) for optimisation, [random](https://docs.python.org/2/library/random.html) for generating random numbers, and [math](https://docs.python.org/3/library/math.html) for mathematical operations and constants.
+In this course you have already used some libraries, [Ciw](https://ciw.readthedocs.io/en/latest/) for simulating queueing systems, [networkx](https://networkx.github.io/) for networks, [numpy](https://www.numpy.org/) was used to reading in file (but is used for much more than this!), [random](https://docs.python.org/2/library/random.html) for generating random numbers, and [math](https://docs.python.org/3/library/math.html) for mathematical operations and constants.

 There are two kinds of Python library: